-Google is working on the next Android version, and the first Developer Preview has been released.
+Google is actively working on the next Android version, and the first Developer Preview has been released.
 The search giant will officially release Android P at its next I/O developer conference in May.

 1. Support for Notch

 Not a surprise here.
 The Essential Phone introduced the notch, and Apple makes it a controversial feature on the iPhone X. With the waves of those Android phone makers that have embraced the notch, we would expect Google to offer support for the notch on the next version of Android.

 If you’re running the developer preview you can simulate the notch even if your phone doesn’t have a display with a cutout.

 2. Indoor Positioning with Wi-Fi RTT